tomas19/kalpana_v2/install/readme.md

 Create a conda environment using the provided yml file.
 Change name and prefix (location to store python packages).
 To create a conda environment from a yml file and store the packages in a specified path, use: conda env create -f kalpana_env_H2.yml -p /path/to/the/environment.
-We provide two yml files, one has the specific versions of the package I use at the NCSU HPC, and the another one doesn't have the specific versions.
+We provide two yml files, one has the specific versions of the package I use at the NCSU HPC, and the other one doesn't have the specific versions.

 Feature (2)